What is Ram? What specifications does RAM have? This article will answer the above questions.

 1. RAM (Random Access Memory)

-This memory only stores data temporarily when the computer is running.
-These data is deleted when power off computer.
+Random Access Memory is a type of memory that stores data temporarily while the computer is running.
+This data is deleted when the computer is powered off.

 2. Types of RAM